WiseGuru/Community-Digital-Garden-Docs/DeploymentGuides/Digital-Garden-on-Cloudflare.md

 ## Troubleshooting
 ... unless it didn't work.

 Don't panic!
-If you're running into trouble, I highly recommend checking out my guide on [Troubleshooting Digital Gardens](BugsAndFixes/Troubleshooting%20Digital%20Gardens.md), which covers common problems and the best way to find help.
+If you're running into trouble, I highly recommend checking out my guide on [Troubleshooting-Digital-Gardens](../BugsAndFixes/Troubleshooting-Digital-Gardens.md), which covers common problems and the best way to find help.

 ## Other Resources and Honorable Mentions